edgio-docs/edgio-docs/src/pages/guides/upgrading/v5_migration.md

 ## Step 9: (Optional) Permalink Indexing {/permalink-indexing/}

-For {{ PRODUCT }} {{ PRODUCT_APPLICATIONS }} version 5.1 and above, the `x-robots-tag` is automatically set to `noindex` to prevent search engines from crawling edge links and permalinks.
+For {{ PRODUCT }} {{ PRODUCT_APPLICATIONS }} version 5.1 and above, `x-robots-tag: noindex` header is automatically added to all responses being served from edge links and permalinks to prevent search engines from indexing those links.
+By default, this header will not be added to any responses served from a custom domain name.
 Prior to version 5.1, the `.noIndexPermalink()` function was an opt-in solution to achieve the same effect.

 As a result, the `.noIndexPermalink()` router function is deprecated in version 5.1+ and serves no purpose.
 We recommend that you remove this function from your {{ ROUTES_FILE }} file.